Falling stock markets are dominating the financial press at the moment. Have you heard all the panic in the media? Crazy right?

 This is when things got really interesting, and what led to my change in opinion.

-I can’t recall the exact numbers, but when you removed the ten best days from the returns of the index, the growth was a lot less impressive.
+The light bulb moment was when you removed the ten best days from the returns of the index, the growth was a lot less impressive.
 I mean a lot!
+Sounds obvious, however the point was made and changed my opinion of markets instantly.

 Suddenly the stock markets where looking rather flat and boring in terms of capital growth.